For recommended databases by SUBJECT area, see Research Help tab

 sign in with your Kitchener Public Library card number.

-SMHS/KPL Country Hills library, and can also be sent to SMHS/Country Hills from other KPL library locations.
+You probably also know that your KPL card also gives you access to the physical books, magazines, DVDs, etc. in the SMHS/KPL Country Hills library, and can also be sent to SMHS/Country Hills from other KPL library locations.

 WCDSB Board-wide Databases